You didn’t cause it

 1. You didn’t cause it.

-When I used to confront my Mum about her drinking as 13 year old, she would say: “you would drink too if you had a daughter like you”.
-These words not only hurt me, but also sincerly had me believing I caused her to drink.
+When I used to confront my Mum about her drinking as 13 year old, she would say “You would drink too if you had a daughter like you”.
+These words not only hurt me, but also sincerely had me believing I caused her to drink.
 Ludicrous, now that I think about it but addicts have a way of inserting toxic thoughts into their children’s minds.

-Ten years later I was 23, I remember confronting her about her drinking again, and she said “we only drank after we had kids, having kids was so stressful, we needed something at the end of the day to chill out and having a drink worked” these words also had me sincerly believing I caused her to drink.
+Ten years later I was 23, I remember confronting her about her drinking again, she said “We only drank after we had kids, having kids was so stressful, we needed something at the end of the day to chill out and having a drink worked”.
+These words also had me sincerly believing I caused her to drink.

 Now I see things differently.
-I know I did not cause their drinking.
-I do not open three bottles of wine every night and force my parents to drink them.
-The choice to drink rests with them and them alone.
+I know I didn’t cause their drinking.
+I didn’t open three bottles of wine every night and force my mother and father to drink them.
+The choice to drink rested with them and them alone.

 2. You can’t control it